An Ultimate Guide оn Email Template Sizes

 Weight

 An excessively heavy email may be cut off in email clients.
 To avoid this issue, keep the HTML weight of your emails within the range of 20-102 KB.
 The ideal file size is 75 KB.
-To reduce the overall weight of your emails, avoid using a lot of content.
-The HTML weight isn’t connected to the weight of the media (like images or GIFs) in an email.
+To reduce the overall weight of your emails, avoid including a lot of content.
+Also note that the HTML weight isn’t connected to the weight of the media (like images or GIFs) in an email.
 That means compressing an image, for example, won’t change the weight of the email.
-To reduce it, you’ll need to cut the content of the email.
+To reduce it, you’ll need to cut the content of the email itself.

 For example, this Cartier email weighs 52.74 KB, while its image weight is 3.53 MB, according to MailCharts: